The CEO problem with inter-block memory: Introduction

 where

 and $W_i^{k\, \prime} \perp \bar X_i^k$ are Gaussian independent random vectors representing the errors in estimating $X_i$ from $\{Y_{j}^k\}_{j = 1}^i$.
-While for $t = 1$, it does not matter whether the encoders compress $Y_1$ or $\bar X_1$ since the latter is just a scaled version of the former, for $t > 1$, compressing $Y_i$ instead of $\bar X_i^k$ is only suboptimal.
+While for $t = 1$, it does not matter whether the encoders compress $Y_1^k$ or $\bar X_1$ since the latter is just a scaled version of the former, for $t > 1$, compressing $Y_i^k$ instead of $\bar X_i^k$ is only suboptimal.

 The third contribution of the paper is a bound on the rate loss due to a lack of communication among the different encoders in the causal Gaussian CEO problem: as long as the target distortion is not too small, the rate loss is bounded above by $K-1$ times the difference between the remote and the direct rate-distortion functions.
-The bound is attained with equality if the observation channels are identical, indicating that among all possible observer channels with the same error in estimation $\{X_i\}$ from $\{Y_j^{k}\}_{j \leq i, k = 1, \ldots, K}$, the identical channels case is the hardest to compress.
+The bound is attained with equality if the observation channels are identical, indicating that among all possible observer channels with the same minimum MSE in the estimation of $\{X_i\}$ from $\{Y_j^{k}\}_{j \leq i, k = 1, \ldots, K}$, the identical channels case is the hardest to compress.
+This result contributes to the discussions of the rate loss in the classical CEO \cite[Cor.~1]{kostina2019ratelossITW} and multiple descriptions \cite[Lemma 3]{ostergaard2011incremental} problems.

 The rest of the paper is organized as follows.
-In \secref{sec:dir}, we consider the general (non-Gaussian) causal CEO problem and prove direct and converse bounds to the minimum sum rate in terms of minimal directed mutual information (\thmref{thm:cg}).
+In \secref{sec:dir}, we consider the general (non-Gaussian) causal CEO problem and prove direct and converse bounds to the minimum sum rate in terms of minimal directed mutual information problems (\thmref{thm:cg}).
 In \secref{sec:rd}, we characterize the causal Gaussian CEO rate-distortion function (\thmref{thm:causalceo}).
 In \secref{sec:loss}, we bound the rate loss due to isolated observers (\thmref{thm:loss}).